-Master the Disaster 2015
+Master the Disaster 2016

-In February 2015, Ventura County Emergency Medical Services Agency held the 5th annual "Master the Disaster" preparedness seminar.
-The topics covered included: "Surviving an Earthquake: The Napa Experience," "Perspectives on Preparedness: FEMA," and "Protecting the Health of the Traveling Public: CDC."
-This event was attended by 450 first responders and medical facility staff.
+In February 2016, Ventura County Emergency Medical Services Agency held the 6th annual "Master the Disaster" preparedness seminar.
+This event was attended by 550 first responders and medical facility staff.

 Current events within the response sector require careful analysis to improve outcomes.
-This Annual training symposium aims to do just that.
-The number of incidents that have occurred each year continue to allow for the analysis of outcomes and the result is improved outcomes locally should an event occur on our doorstep.
+This annual training symposium aims to do just that.
+The number of incidents that have occurred each year continue to allow for detailed post-incident analysis, which results in improved outcomes on subsequent events.